GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, Michigan 48104
 {: .address}

 Close to the venue, and walkable.
 A small block of rooms set aside.
+Offers breakfast included.

 ## Other Downtown (within walking distance, 20 minutes+)